Denilseven/Denilseven/README.md

 Hi!
 I'm Denilseven.
-- I’m interested in game development and stuff and currently getting better at C# (for Unity Engine).
+- I’m interested in game development and currently getting better at C# (for Unity Engine).
 - You can reach me by sending a message to @denilseven on Twitter.

 <!---